syncfusion-content/flutter-docs/Flutter/linear-gauge/mirror-linear-gauge.md

 # Flutter Linear Gauge Mirroring

 The `isMirrored` property in `SfLinearGauge` mirrors all the gauge elements in the `SfLinearGauge`.
-The below code snippet demonstartes setting the `isMirrored` property.
+The below code snippet demonstrates setting the `isMirrored` property.

 {% highlight dart %}